Chumash people: Prior to European contact (pre-1542)

 The mild temperatures, save for winter, made gathering easy; during the cold months, the Chumash harvested what they could and supplemented their diets with stored foods.
 What villagers gathered and traded during the seasons changed depending on where they resided.
 With coasts populated by masses of species of fish and land densely covered by trees and animals, the Chumash had a diverse array of food.

 Abundant resources and a winter rarely harsh enough to cause concern meant the tribe lived a sedentary lifestyle in addition to a subsistence existence.
 Villages in the three aforementioned areas contained remains of sea mammals, indicating that trade networks existed for moving materials throughout the Chumash territory.
 The Chumash were connected to extensive trade networks reaching into modern-day Arizona, from which pottery and textiles were traded in exchange for shell beads.
 The emergence of this trade network within the Chumash territory was facilitated by the existence of three distinct Chumash ecological groups including the island, coastal, and mainland Chumash.
 Access to distinct resources for these different groups made inter-Chumash trade a large part of life.
 Villages along the mainland coast emerged as intermediaries between groups.

 The closer a village was to the ocean, the greater its reliance on maritime resources.
 Due to advanced canoe designs, coastal and island people could procure fish and aquatic mammals from farther out.
 Shellfish were a good source of nutrition: relatively easy to find and abundant.
 Many of the favored varieties grew in tidal zones.
 Shellfish grew in abundance during winter to early spring; their proximity to shore made collection easier.
 Some of the consumed species included mussels, abalone, and a wide array of clams.
 Haliotis rufescens (red abalone) was harvested along the Central California coast in the pre-contact era.
 The Chumash and other California Indians also used red abalone shells to make a variety of fishhooks, beads, ornaments, and other artifacts.
+Large piles of shellfish waste were expanded over time to create ceremonial and residential mounds.